Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ### c.
 Professors

-Hugo PATON is a C# Teatcher  is a male , He smokes and for the lunch he uses the microwave to cook his meal.
-He comes by walk because he booked an hotel in the center of vierzon.
-During the break he goes to the front door with the other professors.
+Hugo PATON is a C# Teacher from Canada.
+He comes by train to the train station and by walk to the school every morning.
+So he just brings a little bowl of food and he cooks it in the resting room at lunch time.
+During the break he goes to the front door with the other professors and he smokes his cigarette before coming back in the amphitheater.

-Lolita FOURASE is a softskill teatcher is a female, she doesn't smoke, she goes eat outside, she takes a cofee during the break and she goes to the front door with other professors.
+Lolita FOURASSE is a softskill teacher from Vierzon.
+She comes by car to the school because it's easier for her, so she enter the school by the back door.
+She is not a good cook so she prefer go to Carrefour Market or snacks to eat at lunch time.
+At the break she takes a coffee and she goes to the front door with other professors.

 ### d.
 Students of other schools